Caroline Black – Director of Wellbeing Education

 With psychological wellbeing a fundamental cornerstone of good health, Caroline Black leads the charge as College’s Director of Wellbeing Education.

-After 22 years in education, Caroline heads the Centre for Wellbeing and her focus is to ensure that all boys can thrive in everything they do.
+After 22 years in education, Caroline heads Wellbeing Education, focusing on ensuring all boys can thrive in everything they do.

 Caroline says the entire College community will benefit under this year's broadened concept which involves curriculum programmes at each level, staff initiatives, and parent involvement.